1. What is the IICRC?

 2. Why was IICRC formed?

-promote high standards and ethics; and to advance communication and technical proficiency within
+high standards and ethics; and to advance communication and technical proficiency within the inspection,

 3. How does certification benefit consumers?

-experts who will provide reasonable assurance that work will be completed in accordance with the
+who will provide reasonable assurance that work will be completed in accordance with the industry's

 4. How many certified firms does IICRC have?